iklougman/immobot/README.md

 # Kleinanzeigen Crawler
-A little crawler for ebay-kleinanzeigen.de that notify you over Telegram.
+A little crawler for ebay-kleinanzeigen.de which notifies you via Telegram.

 ## Installation
 Rename 'template.env' to '.env' and update it with your Telegram-API Token.